intro-to-data/Labs/Week 05/README.md

 - flights connects to planes via a single variable, tailnum.
 - flights connects to airports in two ways: via the origin and dest variables.
 - flights connects to weather via origin (the location), and year, month, day and hour (the time).

 - Based on what you can see in the ERD above, what column(s) are used to connect `flights` to `airlines`?
 In other words, what is the foreign key in `flights`?
+You do not need to write any R code to complete this task.

  - air_time
  - arr_delay